 These occupations are best suited for enneagram type 6s because the schedule and workplace expectations are stable.
 Of course, some of the above careers don’t have the most regular schedules.
 However, having responsibility and serving others can make up for some who don’t have consistent plans.

-All in all, type 6s need a job where they feel needed and supported by their co-workers and teammates.
-That’s why competitive and intense occupations, such as sales, aren’t the best line of work for type 6s.
+Type 6s need a job where they feel needed and supported by their co-workers and teammates.
+That’s why competitive and intense occupations like sales aren’t the best line of work for type 6s.

 Enneagram Type 6 Celebrities